Erald Lakti

-Erald Lakti (born 6 January 2000) is a football player who plays as a midfielder for Italian club Arzignano.
+Erald Lakti (born 6 January 2000) is a professional footballer who plays as a midfielder for club Arzignano.
 Born in Italy, Lakti represents Albania internationally.

 Club career

 Fiorentina

 He is a product of Fiorentina youth teams and started playing for their Under-19 squad in the 2017–18 season.

 He was called up to the senior squad for the last game of the 2018–19 Serie A season, but remained on the bench.

 He made his debut for the senior squad in 2019 International Champions Cup.

 Loan to Gubbio

 On 1 August 2019 he joined Serie C club Gubbio on loan.

 He made his professional Serie C debut for Gubbio on 25 August 2019 in a game against Triestina.
 He substituted Rafa Muñoz in the 52nd minute.
 He first appeared in the starting lineup on 1 September 2019 against Virtus Verona.

 Loan to Renate

 On 22 September 2020, he joined Renate on loan.